A record of what people do for each other.

 Take a picture of yourself.
 It does not need to be perfect.
 This is not social media.
 It is just you.

-This photo gets encrypted into the foundation of your thread.
-It is your identity anchor.
-When you exchange with someone, they can compare your current photo to this original to verify you are the same person who started this thread.
+When you exchange with someone later, they can compare your current photo to this anchor and see that you are the same person who started this chain.
 It protects you.
+It also protects the people who exchange with you.

 ◎

-Skipping this means your thread has no identity anchor.
-You can add one later, but it will be harder for people to verify your thread is yours.
+Skipping this means your chain has no identity anchor.
+You can add one later, but it will be harder for people to verify the chain is yours.

 What should people know you by?
 You can use your real name, a nickname, an alias, whatever feels right.
 There is no authority here, no verification, no rules about this.
 Most people use what the people in their life already call them, but you decide.